TCGV/blog/_posts/2019-07-23-integrating-third-party-modules.md

 ```
 The "Transient" suffix means whenever a dependency is resolved a different object is instantiated.
 Other commonly supported life-cycle models are "Singleton" for resolving a dependency always with the same object and "Scoped" for associating the lifetime of the object with the duration of a web request or network session.

-This configuration method is then called when the application starts, allowing subsequent calls for creating services:
+This configuration method is then called in the application's uppermost layer (ex: presentation layer) initialization, allowing subsequent calls for creating services during runtime:

 ```csharp
 using (var injector = new Injector())